disorderedmaterials/dissolve/web/content/docs/startingout/compilation.md

 #### `BUILD_TESTS`

-In addition to the main build, also build unit tests.
+In addition to the main build, also build unit/system tests.

 Example: `-DBUILD_TESTS:bool=true`